tanvirkhon/coding-quiz-game/README.md

 ## Description

-This application was made using JavaScript to replicate a coding quiz that a new developer might incounter during their job application process.
+This application was made using JavaScript to replicate a coding quiz that a new developer might encounter during their job application process.

 The application works in the following way: